emem123/GrizzlyManager/README.md

 Authors: Vladimir Bartosik, Martin Kuzma, Marek Moravcik.

-GrizzlyManager is lightweight utility for remote web administration of Linux server based on MonGoose server.
+GrizzlyManager is lightweight utility for remote web administration of Linux server based on MonGoose.
 It is written in C++ under GNU GPLv3 license.
 The core program runs as service and can load modules (compiled as shared libraries) and use their functionalities.

 Features:
 - fast and modular administration tool
 - module implementation as shared libraries in C++ (fast with limitless possibilities!)
+- simple module API
 - ajax support (see examples for more)
 - jQuery and jQueryUI
 - free and open source :)